brunetto/cv/index.md

 **Senior Software Engineer @ Pixartprinting** `Jan 2018 - Sep 2019`

-Design, build and ship Go micro-services on AWS (both new and legacy ones) with a focus on packaging and shipping management, integration of external services, integration with industrial printing and shipping machines.
+Design, build and ship Go micro-services on AWS with a focus on packaging and shipping management, integration of external services, integration with industrial printing and shipping machines.

 **Software Developer @ Pixartprinting** `Sep 2015 - Jan 2018`